 It takes consistency to see results, but if you’re in pain, these exercises may give you some instant relief as well.

-The exercises that help correct duck feet do not force your body into a new position, but instead work to resolve the muscular issues that underlie your misalignment.
+The exercises that help correct duck feet do not work by forcing you to keep your feet turned in, but instead work to resolve the muscular issues that underlie your misalignment so that natural foot posture is restored.

 Some muscles need to be strengthened to help hold you into alignment, whereas others need to be loosened to unlock incorrect bone placements.